eidolon-ai/agent-machine/README.md

 ### Prerequisites

 WARNING: This will work for local k8s environments only.
-See [Readme.k8s.md](./Readme.k8s.md) if you are using this against a cloud based k8s environment.
+See [Readme.md in the k8s directory](./k8s/Readme.md) if you are using this against a cloud based k8s environment.

 To use kubernetes for local development, you will need to have the following installed:
 * [Docker](https://docs.docker.com/get-docker/)